imoore76/ldlm-docs/ldlm/server/configuration.rst

 .. seealso::

-    For syntax and format of the configuration file, see :ref:`configuration:Config File Syntax`
+    For syntax and format of the configuration file, see :ref:`server/configuration:Config File Syntax`

 Default Lock Timeout
 ^^^^^^^^^^^^^^^^^^^^^^^^